MadFarmer101/rock-paper-scissors/README.md

 **Deployed at:** [Netlify](https://rock-paper-scissors101.netlify.com/)

 ## The code
-This application iThis application is everybodies favorite: Rock, Paper and Scissors game.
+This application is everybodies favorite: Rock, Paper and Scissors game.
 You as a User play a game against the computer.
 You pick your item for the battle and Computer is programed to pick a random item.
 Selections are then compared and you can see a proper outcame message.

 ## Getting started
 ### Dependencies